crsayen/intermediate-python/tutorial-part-1.md

 Calling `Message()` is sort of like calling `Message.__init__()`

 You may have noticed something's not right here.
 When we wrote `myMessage = Message()` we didn't pass any arguments, but `Message__init__` method expects one argument, `self`.
-That's because Python automatically passes the _instance_ as the first argument to class methods.
+That's because Python automatically passes the _instance_ as the first argument to a method.
 It's convention to name that argument "self" because _the argument is an instance of the class itself_

 #### Adding Data

-`Message.__init__` only contains the `pass` keyword.
+`Message.__init__` just contains the `pass` keyword.
 That's because the constructor Python gives us doesn't do much of anything.
 In order to construct an Object with some data, we'll have to create our own constructor for our `Message` class!

 So, our `Message` class should describe a message.
 What's in a message?
 For starters, a message needs content.
 We can store our message's content in a [String](https://www.pythoncheatsheet.org/cheatsheet/basics#data-types).
 But first We'll need to give our `Message` class a string to build a `Message` object with.